Radio from around the World by Kyle G. Brown

 RADICAL WAY TO HOUSE THE HOMELESS

 In a brazen move to help homeless families endure the cold winter, activists have taken over empty Paris office buildings and moved dozens of people in.
 Property-owners are alarmed.
 But the government’s response has been surprising.
-Listen to the CBC News Report.
+Listen to the CBC News report, which aired on Feb.
+23, 2013.

 DRAFTED BY A DICTATOR